3dWonderGuy/FolioNote/docs/index.md

 # FolioNote

 **FolioNote** is a cross-platform, infinite-canvas note-taking engine and document workspace built in C++20.
-Engineered from the ground up for low-latency active stylus input, fluid infinite navigation, and rich spatial organization, it bridges the tactile immediacy of physical paper with the boundless flexibility of a digital whiteboard.
+Engineered from the ground up for low-latency active stylus input, fluid infinite navigation, and rich spatial organization.
+Perfect tool for anyone wanting to take digital notes of any kind.

 ---